Meacronacer/social-media/README.md

 - Set environment variables in your host (e.g., Heroku, Railway)

 ### Frontend

 - Deploy via Vercel or Netlify
 - Set `NEXT_PUBLIC_API_URL` to your backend URL

 ---

 ## 🤝 Contributing

 1. Fork this repository
 2. Create your feature branch:
    ```bash
    git checkout -b feat/awesome-feature
    ```
 3. Commit your changes
 4. Push to the branch
 5. Open a Pull Request

 ---

 ## 📜 License

-MIT © Your Name
+MIT © Ivan Popovych